 The name of the temperature variable in the model will be 't'.
 This will be computed from a variable 't_met' which holds the temperature field at the levels of the meteorological model (as read from the input).
 For the re-mapping also half-level pressures for the model and the meteorological input are needed.
 Therefore, in total 4 variables are needed in the model:

 '''

 data.vars : ... hp_met t_met hp t ...

 '''

 The temperature field is defined with:

 '''

-data.t.long_name

-data.t.units

-data.t.range

-data.t.gridtype

-data.t.levtype

-data.t.datatype

-data.t.call
+data.t.long_name: temperaturedata.t.units: Kdata.t.range: 0.0 Infdata.t.gridtype: celldata.t.levtype: levels

+'''